Categorical localization for the coherent-constructible correspondence: Preliminaries

-\end{proposition} Under T-duality picture, the big algebraic torus $(\bC^*)^n$ in $X_\Sigma$ should be viewed as the non-degenerate torus fibration structure \cite{FLTZ2} and the structure sheaves on these points are corresponding to the local systems on $T^n$ which are expected to be equivalent to the torus fibers with $U(1)$-local system in the Fukaya category of $T^*T^n$.
-On the other hand, points in toric divisors are corresponding to {\em degenerate local systems} which are ``local systems with $0$ or $\infty$ monodromies'' and such sheaves have non-compact Lagrangians as these microsupports.
-This is expected to have some relations with other descriptions of SYZ mirror to non-flat torus fibrations (e.g. \cite{AAK}).
+\end{proposition} Under the T-duality picture, the big algebraic torus $(\bC^*)^n$ in $X_\Sigma$ should be viewed as the non-degenerate torus fibration structure (\cite{FLTZ2}) and the structure sheaves on these points correspond to the local systems on $T^n$ which are expected to be equivalent to the torus fibers with a $U(1)$-local system in the Fukaya category of $T^*T^n$.
+On the other hand, points in toric divisors correspond to {\em degenerate local systems} which are ``local systems with $0$ or $\infty$ monodromies'' and such sheaves have non-compact Lagrangians as these microsupports.
+This is expected to have some relation to other descriptions of SYZ mirror to non-flat torus fibrations (e.g., \cite{AAK}).

 \begin{proof} On $U_\sigma$, we have the Koszul resolution of the skyscraper sheaf $\cO_x$ on $x$:

 As $R$-modules ($R:=\bC[X_1,\dots, X_r, X_{r+1}^\pm,\dots , X_n^\pm]$), this resolution is

 and the morphism is the internal differential by $\iota_{\sum{X_i-x_i}}$.
 This resolution is the exterior tensor product of the resolutions